Reviewed in August 2020. Content will be updated as negotiations develop.

 Before we get started have a look at our frequently asked questions.

-Incoterms (which stand for International Commercial Terms) are 11 international rules created by by the International Chamber of Commerce (ICC) that are accepted by governments, legal authorities and practitioners worldwide for as the standard contract term used in sales contracts with importing/exporting.
+Incoterms (which stand for International Commercial Terms) are 11 international rules created by the International Chamber of Commerce (ICC).
+They are accepted by governments, legal authorities and practitioners worldwide as the standard terms used in sales contracts when importing/exporting.
 Incoterms define responsibility and liability for shipment of the goods.
-In plain English – how far along the process will the supplier ensure that the goods are moved, and at what point does the buyer take over the shipment process.
+In plain English – how far along the process will the supplier ensure that the goods are moved and at what point does the buyer take over the shipment process.

 There are 11 Incoterms, each has a three digit code followed by the full name of the Inocterm:

 EXW Ex Works

 DDP Delivered Duty Paid

 After the transition period your existing Incoterms may not be right for your business as they could confer new obligations such as registering for VAT in a foreign country.
 It is therefore advisable to review your existing contacts to see if they contain Incoterms and assess whether these will need to be updated.